sgraden/vpc/beta-faq.md

 ## What are the costs for participating in this Beta release program, if any, beyond my usual account costs?

-IBM Cloud VPC and the related network services are free during the Beta release phase, except for the bandwidth used through a public gateway, for which bandwidth charges may apply.
+IBM Cloud VPC and the related network and compute services are free during the Beta release phase, except for the bandwidth used through a public gateway, for which bandwidth charges may apply.

 ## During Floating IP assignment, the customer must specify the vNIC of VSI, is that correct?